SusannStruwe/angular-component-library/projects/angular-component-library/README.md

 The built library’s /dist folder will later be used by the demo app. --watch mode is used to hot-reload (rebuild dist folder). his means when changes are made to the library files, our demo app consuming library from the /dist folder will also get the changes.

-In the target project run `npm link` install the library if not already seen and then run `ng serve`.
+In the target project run `npm link angular-component-library` install the library if not already seen and then run `ng serve`.

 ## Further help